CodeMyst/TadayayaLang/README.md

 A compiler for the Tadayaya Language written in D. **Works only on Windows for now**

+*This is obviously a joke program as it ignores any input and just spits out the smallest possible Windows PE executable I found.
+Might become a real thing in the future, who knows.*

 ## How to use

 Either compile yourself or download the compiler from the [releases page](https://github.com/CodeMyst/TadayayaLang/releases).